 Anyway, enough bollocks.
 Here’s the video of me, black metal bedroom.
 (It’s 462mb, so prolly not a good idea to slay it on your mobile phone or crap internet.)

 Lunch on Friday with the glorious Charlotte Pistorius, who send me a bunch of pictures (and she has more!) from my showing of Black Metal 1 last Sunday.
 Much talking this week with friends who came along, clarifying somewhat where it needs to go next (sound and light design, thankyouvrrymuch).
 Next for me is the enjoyable task of watching the video and next week continuing bedroom rehearsals.

 Before I get to watching the video from yesterday’s showing, and writing the crap out of my residency at Isabelle Schad‘s Wiesenburg Halle in Wedding, at least I can throw up some photos of what I got up to, thanks to Dasniya Sommer (who also filmed it, and gave some valuable coaching on ballet port de bras on Friday, as well as years of shibari and being a good friend).
-Also thanks to Charlotte Pistorius for costume and makeup help, Sarah-Jane Norman for general metal-icity, and David Young, Melanie Lane, and Georg Hobmeier.
+Also thanks to Charlotte Pistorius for costume and makeup help, Onyx (S.J Norman) for general metal-icity, and David Young, Melanie Lane, and Georg Hobmeier.

 Medieval POC has a post today about one of the works I photographed in the Gemäldegalerie.
 It’s not a photograph I’m especially happy with, suffering from a lot of reflection and over-exposure along the upper half, especially visible in the closeup.
 My fault for not buying a circular polarising filter.
 But!
 Not writing excuses here.